-- External factors, such as: - interest rates in financial markets outside Israel: - the impact of changes in the credit rating of Israel: - the global and regional security situation;

-- the economic growth and stability of Israel's major trading partners, including the United States and the European Union;

-- · the global high-tech market; and

-- regional economic and political conditions.
+- the effects of a regional or global health pandemics, including COVID-19, and the impact of actions taken to mitigate such a pandemic - · interest rates in financial markets outside Israel; - · the impact of changes in the credit rating of Israel; - · the security situation; - the economic growth and stability of Israel's major trading partners, including the United States and the European Union; - · the global high-tech market; and - · regional economic and political conditions.

-- Internal factors, such as:
+Internal factors, such as:

-- general economic and business conditions in Israel:

-- the security situation in Israel;

-- present and future exchange rates of the Israeli currency;

-- foreign currency reserves;

-- the level of domestic debt;

-- domestic inflation;

-- the level of budget deficit;

-- the level of foreign direct and portfolio investment; and

-- the level of Israeli domestic interest rates.
+- · general economic and business conditions in Israel; - · present and future exchange rates of the Israeli currency; - · foreign currency reserves; - · the level of domestic debt; - · domestic inflation; - · the level of budget deficit; - · the level of foreign direct and portfolio investment; and - the level of Israeli domestic interest rates.